-4.2 Smoke Testing Results
+4.3 Smoke Testing Results

 Several smoke release points were undertaken to evaluate airflow patterns and fugitive emission release within the BTT Facility building enclosure.
-The smoke release points included the northern, middle and southern areas of the BTT Facility building enclosure.
-A photo of a smoke testing point at the truck entry point of the BTT Facility building enclosure as occurred on 1 October 2020 is shown in Photo 2 and Photo 3.
-A photo of the smoke testing within the BTT Facility building enclosure is shown in Photo 4.
+The smoke release points included the northern, middle, and southern areas of the BTT Facility building enclosure.
+A photo of a smoke testing point at the truck entry point of the BTT Facility, as occurred on 1 June 2022, is shown in Photo 2.
+A photo of the smoke testing within the BTT Facility building enclosure is shown in Photo 3.
 The observations made during smoke testing are as follows: